-The Sleeve length is one that is common for any top- including button down shirts (long or short sleeve), women’s blouses, blazers, jackets and coats.
+The sleeve length is one that is common for any top- including button-down shirts (long or short sleeves), jackets and coats.

 With the sleeve length, you’ll want to make sure that you get the alteration while you’re trying it on, don’t guess what the sleeve length should be.

-Typically, a 1-3 inch sleeve reduction is good.
+Typically, my menswear clients need a 1-3 inch sleeve reduction.